 My Experience: I found Melak to be a great guide to be around for his laid back nature and how easy it was to have a conversation with him which is pretty important when you’re spending that many days together.
 His strength was clearly in that he could speak many of the local languages of the tribes and is from the Omo Valley region.

-Pre-planning his communication was good throughout but because of the unique circumstances where we contracted two guides, I felt that the business side of things was left for Solomon to manage and so often times I found Melak take the easy back seat.
-Melak’s writing via e-mail is relatively brief and simple as I found his writing was not as good and vocabulary not as extensive as Solomon’s.
+In the pre-planning phase, his communication was good throughout but because of the unique circumstances where we contracted two guides, I felt that the business side of things was left for Solomon to manage and so often times I found Melak take the easy back seat.
+Melak’s writing via e-mail is relatively brief and simple as I found that it was not as good and his vocabulary not as extensive as Solomon’s.

 In person, his command of English is good and I personally found to be more outgoing than Solomon.
 What was great about Melak is that he grew up in Jinka and so had many friends and local contacts in the region.
 We also had the pleasure of having dinner at his family home which was a lovely experience.

 There were a few instances where Melak did not accompany us to a few tribes which was disappointing.
 Again, this has to do with us having multiple guides.
 We kindly insisted that Melak stay with us regardless of whether we had a local guide or not and we were fine.
 So I would say his faults are in being less proactive and at times taking a bit more of a back seat with Solomon being more of the leader in our case.

 A Bit About Both

 For both Melak and Solomon, I would recommend them to anyone planning on travelling to the region.
 They were professional and excellent about providing us the best experience possible.
 Their ability to be flexible (even when our car broke down) and tailor the trip to our needs was critical.
 It was also quite apparent that both were well respected in the region and had very solid contacts they could rely on.